ITT (NYSE:ITT) Issues FY 2021 Earnings Guidance

 ITT (NYSE:ITT) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $3.900-$4.050 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.970.
 The company issued revenue guidance of $2.75 billion-$2.80 billion, compared to the consensus revenue estimate of $2.73 billion.

-The business also recently declared a quarterly dividend, which will be paid on Monday, October 4th.
-Investors of record on Monday, September 13th will be given a $0.22 dividend.
-The ex-dividend date of this dividend is Friday, September 10th.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 0.90%.
-ITT’s dividend payout ratio (DPR) is 27.50%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, October 4th.
+Stockholders of record on Monday, September 13th will be issued a dividend of $0.22 per share.
+The ex-dividend date is Friday, September 10th.
+This represents a $0.88 dividend on an annualized basis and a dividend yield of 0.91%.
+ITT’s dividend payout ratio (DPR) is currently 27.50%.

 About ITT